What is Joy School and What Are Its Advantages?

 Joy School 2.0 Lifetime Membership

-- Includes lifetime online access to the entire Joy School 2.0 Curriculum, which includes everything you need to teach Joy School (start-up manual, lesson plans, downloadable music, stories, and illustrations).
+- Includes online access to the entire Joy School 2.0 Curriculum, which includes everything you need to teach Joy School (start-up manual, lesson plans, downloadable music, stories, and illustrations).

 - Includes lifetime VP Premium membership ($49 value).